apurva-bh/cm523-test-your-connections/README.md

 In this assignment, you'll learn how to use GitHub, and we'll test your connections.

 ## Prerequisites
-- Tower is installed.
+- GitHub Desktop is installed.
-- GitHub is connected to Tower.
+- GitHub is connected to GitHub Desktop.

 ## Requirements to Complete This Assignment
-- [ ] You've installed Tower, connected it to GitHub, and installed your development dependencies.
+- [ ] You've installed GitHub Desktop, connected it to GitHub, and installed your development dependencies.
 - [ ] You've added the words "I did it!" to the `h1` tag inside the HTML file using VSCode (hint: make sure this is _exactly_ what you write inside the `h1` tag)
-- [ ] You've pushed your changes to GitHub using Tower
+- [ ] You've pushed your changes to GitHub using GitHub Desktop
 - [ ] You've found your changes on GitHub, and learned what feedback will look like!

 ## First: What is Github?